neptune-ai/docs/docs/logging-and-managing-experiment-results/updating-existing-experiment.rst

 Updating existing experiment can come in handy in several situations:

 * You want to add metrics or visualizations to the closed experiment.
 * You finished model training and closed the experiment earlier, but now you want to continue training from that moment.
 Actually, you can even make multiple iterations of the procedure: ``resume experiment -> log more data``.
-Have a look at the :ref:`simple example <update-existing-experiment-basics-simple-example>` below for details.
+Have a look at the simple example below for details.

 .. _update-existing-experiment-basics-simple-example:

 How to update existing experiment?
 ----------------------------------
-Check how to upload more data to the existing experiment that was previously closed.

-Retrieve the :class:`~neptune.experiments.Experiment` object of the experiment you want to update.
+To update the experiment you need to get the project where this experiment is.
+Then you need to get the :class:`~neptune.experiments.Experiment` object of the experiment you want to update.

 .. code-block:: python3